codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Install the Hybrid Runtime for GitOps through a Helm chart.

-If you already have a Codefresh acccount with a Git provider, go for the [quick install](#quick-helm-install-for-hybrid-gitops-runtime).
+If you already have a Codefresh acccount, go for the [quick install](#quick-helm-install-for-hybrid-gitops-runtime).
 For step-by-step installation from the Codefresh UI, see [Step-by-step Hybrid GitOps Runtime installation walkthrough](/#step-by-step-hybrid-gitops-runtime-installation-walkthrough).

+>Hybrid GitOps installation with Helm is currently in Beta.

 ## Quick Helm install for Hybrid GitOps Runtime